 These exercises need to be tailored to each individual patient.
 Both in terms of the movements themselves, but also with respect to programming (frequency, duration, intensity, etc).

 That’s where we’ll turn next.
-Coming up in Article 2 (stay tuned, this will be published in the next 1-2 weeks) of this series well talk about how to prescribe these pelvic tilt based exercises for patients in acute pain or for those patients who are sensitive to virtually any type or stretching or exercises.
+In Part 2 we’ll talk about how to prescribe these pelvic tilt based exercises for patients in acute pain or for those patients who are sensitive to virtually any type of stretching or exercises.